 SALES CHARGE.
 You pay a fee in connection with purchasing units.
 This is referred to as the "transactional sales charge."
 The transactional sales charge has both an initial and a deferred component and equals 2.45% of the public offering price per unit based on a \$10 public offering price per unit.
 This percentage amount of the transactional sales charge is based on the unit price on the initial date of deposit.
-The transaction and development fee.
+The transactional sales charge equals the difference between the total sales charge and the creation and development fee.
 As a result, the percentage and dollar amount of the transactional sales charge will vary as the public offering price per unit varies.
 The transactional sales charge does not include the creation and development fee which is described in more detail under "Trust Expenses and Charges."

 The maximum total sales charge equals 2.95% of the public offering price per unit at the time of purchase.
 You pay the initial sales charge at the time you buy units.
 The initial sales charge is the difference between the total sales charge percentage (maximum of 2.95% of the public offering price per unit) and the sum of the remaining fixed dollar deferred sales charge and the total fixed dollar creation and development fee.
-The initial sales charge will be approximately 1.00% of the public offering price per unit.
+The initial sales charge will be approximately 1.00% of the public offering price per unit depending on the public offering price per unit.
 The deferred sales charge is fixed at \$0.145 per unit.
 The trust pays the deferred sales charge in equal monthly installments as described in the "Fee Table."
 If you redeem or sell units prior to collection of the total deferred sales charge, you will pay any remaining deferred sales charge upon redemption or sale of units.
 The creation and development fee is fixed at \$0.05 per unit and is paid at the end of the initial offering period.
-If you redeem or sell units prior to the end of the initial offering period.
-If you redeem or sell units prior to the end of the initial offering period.
-If you redeem or sell units prior to the end of the initial offering period.
 If you redeem or sell units prior to the end of the initial offering period, you will not pay the remaining creation and development fee.
 Because the deferred sales charge and creation and development fee are fixed dollar amounts per unit, the actual charges will exceed the percentages shown in the "Fee Table" if the public offering price per unit falls below \$10 and will be less than the percentages shown in the "Fee Table" if the public offering price per unit exceeds \$10.
 In no event will the total sales charge exceed 2.95% of the public offering price per unit.